 The donburi (丼) has long become a staple of Japanese restaurants and households.
-On the surface, the don is a simple dish.
-It oftens consists of meat, fish, vegetables, and other ingredients simmered in a sauce, which is then served on a bed of sushi rice for the customer to enjoy.
-However, the history of this dish goes back almost 300 years, even before the Meiji period.
-In truth, the donburi aspect of Japanese food has evolved to become so many different variations that it is almost impossible to categorize all different types of donburi into a single article.
-Instead, what we have done today is to provide a comprehensive guide of some of the more common dons in Singapore and in Japan.
+On the surface, the don is a simple dish — it often consists of meat, fish, or vegetables simmered in a flavoured sauce and served over a bed of steamed rice.
+However, the history of this dish stretches back almost 300 years, even before the Meiji period.

-Truffle Gyu Don – Japanese Beef Rice Bowl
+Gyudon — Japanese Beef Rice Bowl

 Easily the most popular of the donburi, the gyudon consists of thinly-sliced beef and onions, which has been simmered in a slightly sweet sauce with mirin.
 In some Japanese fast food chains, you can also opt for a raw or poached egg on top.
 It is also commonly eaten with pickled ginger and ground pepper.

 The origins of the gyudon begin in the Meji era, where the practice of eating beef was adopted from Western culture.
 There was a sharp drop in beef consumerism due to the “Mad Cow Disease” scare in America in the 2003, but the industry has since picked up and gyudon is as popular as ever.
 Due to its accessibility and convenience, it is no wonder it has become a hot favourite among locals and foreigners alike.
-In Singapore, Miyu is very highly regarded for its Guydon.
+In Singapore, Miyu is very highly regarded for its Gyudon.

-Buta Don - Japanese Pork Rice Bowl
+Butadon — Japanese Pork Rice Bowl

 When the ban on American beef import was in place, fast food chains such as Yoshinoya turned to pork alternatives for donburi to keep their business open and replace the missing options.
 The pork equivalent of the gyudon, the buta is grilled instead of simmered.
 Nevertheless, butadon has the same mildly sweet taste as the gyudon.